about

 The mission of North Arrow Press is simple: publish smart, global thrillers for readers who crave authenticity, depth, and adrenaline.

 The story continues in James's gripping sequel, The Compass Room, which escalates the high-stakes drama of Friendship Games and cements The Wartmann Series as a must-read saga for fans of intelligent, high-octane thrillers.
-The Compass Room is currently in production.
+The Compass Room is now available.

 Mark James